KKodiac/TextWikiCrawler/README.md

 *Word: The actual word from wikipedia paragraph *Tense: _NOUN_ for nouns, _ADJ_ for adjectives, _VERB_ for verbs, and _NUM_ for numbers *Path: url path to the wikipedia page where the word was found

-## Notes
-From django framework, will be working on Notes creater that automatically create notes involving a topic that a user desires.

 ## Contact